cerealcoder/dynamodb-timeseries/README.md

 ## Usage

+1. Add this package to your package.json file:

+        "dependencies": {
+            ...
+            "dynamodb-timeseries": "^0.0.1",
+            ...
+        }

+1. Add a require statement to your code:

+        const DynamoDbTimeSeries = require('dynamodb-timeseries/dynamodb-time-series.js');

+1. Create an instance of the API that attaches to a DynamoDB table:

+        const dbApiInstance = Object.create(DynamoDbTimeSeries).setOptions({tableName: 'your_table_name'});

+1. Write to the DynamoDB table:

+        const putResult = await dbApiInstance.putEvent(timeSeriesUniqueId, 'testEvent', startTime, event);

+See files `test/*.js` for specific examples.

 ### Prerequisites
 * You must have access to AWS, including any credentials, IAM permissions, and region as required by the AWS SDK